Davoodeh/jelal/README.md

 - `WasmPack`: `Wasm32` requirements and also `wasm-pack` (run `cargo install wasm-pack`)
 - `Maturin`: requires `maturin` (run `cargo install maturin`)
+- `Everything`: requires all the requirements mentioned above

 The requirements for the tools mentioned above can be found on their resources.